Melvin-klein/benchopt/doc/benchmark_workflow/write_benchmark.rst

   Note that when using a stopping criterion different than ``SingleRunCriterion`` (or ``strategy = "run_once"``), the returned dictionary should contain a key called ``value`` allowing to track the convergence status of the run.
-The name of this value can be changed in the criterion with the ``key_to_monitor`` parameter. of interest (e.g. train and test errors).
-In a list of dictionnaries, each one must be formatted as described just before.
+The name of this value can be changed in the criterion with the ``key_to_monitor`` parameter.
 - ``get_objective()``: returns a dictionary to be passed to the ``set_objective`` methods of solvers_.